 Fleet Vehicle Maintenance: Take Control of Your Fuel Budget

 But that’s not all.
 Improper vehicle fleet maintenance also affects fuel efficiency.
 Something as simple as under-inflated tire pressure reduces mileage.
-So imagine the benefit to having a system that enables you to manage your vehicle maintenance in addition to your routes and logistics.
-Create maintenance packages and service items like fluid changes, tune ups, or even checking the tire pressure.
+So imagine the benefit of having a system that enables you to manage your vehicle maintenance in addition to your routes and logistics.
+Create maintenance packages and service items like fluid changes, tune-ups, or even checking the tire pressure.
 Then enter the vehicle mileage and engine hours for your fleet vehicles.
 Set alerts to notify you when maintenance tasks are coming up on the schedule.